Phoolchandra Shastri: Career as a Jain Pandit

-As noted by Prakash Jain in his book Jain Community of Bundelkhand, one of the main objectives of Jain Sanskrit Vidyalayas—many of them set up by Kshullaka Ganeshprasad Varni—was to produce a large number of Jain Pandits or lay scholars well versed in the ancient languages of Prakrit and Sanskrit as well as Jain doctrine to study and conduct research on the vast body of untapped ancient texts preserved in temple complexes and shastra bhandars for centuries.
-However, the life of these Pandits was a difficult one due to the irregular source of income and constant migration in search of work.
+As noted by Prakash Jain in his book Jain Community of Bundelkhand, one of the main objectives of Jain Sanskrit Vidyalayas—many of them established by Kshullaka Ganeshprasad Varni—was to train Jain Pandits or lay scholars well versed in the ancient languages of Prakrit and Sanskrit as well as Jain doctrine to study and conduct research on the vast body of untapped ancient texts preserved in temple complexes and shastra bhandars for centuries.
+However, the livelihood of these Pandits was affected by irregular sources of income and constant migration in search of work.
 They were also expected to live a simple, austere and conservative lifestyle befitting a Jain Pandit.
-Pandit Phoolchandra Shastri was one such quintessential Jain Pandit who led a simple and austere life and left behind a vast legacy of works by translating, editing and writing books.
+Pandit Phoolchandra Shastri was one such Jain Pandit who followed this tradition and produced numerous works through translating, editing and writing books.

 Pandit Phoolchandra Shastri had an excellent understanding of Jain philosophy and was considered as one of the greatest exponents of the Jain theory of Karma.
 He enunciated on philosophical and controversial topics in Jainism such as caste, stri-mukti (the liberation of women) and the inherent purity of souls.
 These topics were a matter of great debate between Digambara Pandits of Varanasi during the first few decades of the post-independence era.
 As noted by the Jain scholar, Prof. Padmanabh Jaini, Panditji's publishing of his research on niyativada based on various ancient Jain texts resulted in a great deal of debate amongst the Jain scholars.
 His interpretation of the philosophical concept of niyati or pre-destination, opened up a new field of research for the comparative study of Ajivika and Jain doctrines of bondage and salvation.
 He, along with his close friends and colleagues Pandit Kailash Chandra Shastri and Pandit Jaganmohan Lal Shastri, were famously known as the Ratnatrayi, that is, the three jewels of Jainism.
 He was a protégé of the noted Jain scholar and philosopher Ganeshprasad Varni.
 While he belonged to the Digambara Terapanth tradition, his ecumenical and non-sectarian approach helped him in reducing tensions between the Samaiya community of Taran Panth and his own Parvar community of Digambara Terapanth to which he belonged.